Program132/PRC/README.md

 ## Information

-PRC is a langage of programming create by Program!
+PRC is a programming langage create by Program!
 I use the langage Python to create PRC.
 This language will evolve over time!